Skip to main content

 Key Points

-- The body’s natural detoxification process is the safest and most effective method for THC to be fully metabolized and eliminated from the body.
+• The best way to get weed out of your system is your body’s natural detoxification process.
+This is the safest and most effective method for THC to be fully metabolized and eliminated from the body.

 The body’s natural detoxification process is the safest and most effective method for THC to be fully metabolized and eliminated from the body.
 Depending on the level of regular consumption and the body’s dependency on the drug, it can take anywhere between 1-2 weeks before any traces of THC disappear.